What is a model?

 Model-based tools are tools that contain a model at their core.
 These tools are usually built using other tools and they usually have a very limited sphere of use-cases.
 Some frequent use cases include:

-• A simulation model, where the user can modify some parameters to see how the system reacts to changes8
+- A simulation model, where the user can modify some parameters to see how the system reacts to changes8

-• A system where a statistical model is used to calculate a regression value on the fly
+- A system where a statistical model is used to calculate a regression value on the fly

-• An Excel file where the end-user can modify some cells to see how other cells change
+- An Excel file where the end-user can modify some cells to see how other cells change

 The uniting factors between all of the tools are that they tend to have a very limited problem domain, they are relatively simple to use and provide accurate results.

-Modeling triangles
+Modelling triangles

 If you have followed along to this point of the blog post, you may have noticed that three themes have been discussed: generalizability, accuracy, and ease of use.
-These three themes shape the cornerstones of a modeling triangle.
+These three themes shape the cornerstones of a modelling triangle.
 The fascinating thing about the triangle is that there seems to be a constant struggle with trying to find the perfect balance between the three categories in question.
 If a single tool would exist that would excel in all three areas, the tool would likely dominate all others.
 Thus, for now, a good tool is one that is able to compromise in contrast to its respective use case, which makes the tool user-friendly.

-There are three frequent use cases in the modeling triangle: specialist tools, embedded models, and hard-coded models.
+There are three frequent use cases in the modelling triangle: specialist tools, embedded models, and hard-coded models.
 The specialist tools and embedded models are much more frequent than the hard-coded models, but these are also by far the most prevalent use cases.

 Specialist tools